Interactive Slicer

 - The floating Preview badge, plus Cancel and Commit buttons.

-Preview behaviour
+Preview behavior

 - Dragging the angle or index slider, hovering the Preview badge, or holding

-Ctrl/Cmdkeeps the preview active. - The viewer shows:
+Ctrl/Cmdkeeps the preview active. - The Viewer shows:

 - A plane overlay and cap polygon sliced through the current mesh.